North Korean involvement in the Russo-Ukrainian war (2022–present): Effect on bilateral ties

-Kursk offensive
+Kursk campaign

-Region in the Russian Kursk Oblast, where North Korean soldiers were deployed.
+Area in Kursk Oblast, Russia, where North Korean soldiers were deployed.

-According to a report in The New York Times on 5 November 2024, clashes between Ukrainian and North Korean troops occurred for the first time in the Kursk region of Russia.
+According to a report in The New York Times on 5 November 2024, clashes between Ukrainian and North Korean troops occurred for the first time in Russia's Kursk Oblast.
 Ukrainian president Volodymyr Zelensky assessed this development as significant and spoke of a new dimension of global instability.
 However, the fighting is said to have been limited and corroborating evidence equally so.

-In an interview with the South Korean television station KBS, the Ukrainian Defense Minister, Rustem Umierov, claimed that for the first time on skirmishes with North Korean fighters.
-However, he claimed that they were difficult to identify, as they were not only dressed in Russian uniforms, but also purportedly disguised themselves as members of the Buryat ethnic group.
-Furthermore, he further claimed that the soldiers were fully integrated into the Russian army and operated under Russian command, which further complicated the determination of their actual identity.
+In an interview with the South Korean television station KBS, Rustem Umierov, the Ukrainian Defense Minister, claimed for the first time that Ukrainian and North Korean troops had skirmished.
+However, he also stated that North Korean forces were difficult to identify, as he claimed they were not only dressed in Russian uniforms, but also disguised as members of the Buryat ethnic group.
+Furthermore, he claimed the soldiers were fully integrated into the Russian army and operated under Russian command, which further complicated the determination of their actual identities.

-On 11 January 2025, Ukraine announced to have captured two wounded North Korean soldiers from the Kursk region, which were the first two North Korean prisoners of the war.
-The South Korean National Intelligence Service confirmed the North Korean origin of the two prisoners.
-According to South Korean intelligence, North Korea had 300 killed and almost 2,700 wounded soldiers by January 2025.
-By mid-January the estimate rose, with anonymous western officials telling the BBC that it is estimated 1,000 KIA, and a total of 4,000 casualties.
+On 11 January 2025, Ukraine announced it had captured two wounded North Korean soldiers in Kursk Oblast, who became the first two North Korean prisoners of the war.
+The South Korean National Intelligence Service (NIS) confirmed the North Korean origin of the two prisoners.
+According to the NIS, North Korean forces suffered 300 killed and almost 2,700 wounded soldiers by January 2025.
+By mid-January the estimate rose, with anonymous Western officials telling the BBC that it is estimated 1,000 killed in action, and a total of 4,000 casualties.

 According to an NHK report filed on 19 February 2025, captured North Korean soldiers were told by their commanders that South Korean soldiers are present in Kursk alongside Ukrainian soldiers.
 They also mention inadequate Russian artillery cover, which led to their capture.

-In April 2025, following the end of the Kursk offensive, the Russian and North Korean governments officially acknowledged North Korean involvement.
+In April 2025, following the end of the Kursk campaign, the Russian and North Korean governments officially acknowledged North Korean involvement.
 Russian president Vladimir Putin lauded the North Korean soldiers as "heroic", and North Korean leader Kim Jong Un said that a monument to the Kursk offensive would be built in Pyongyang.

 In June 2025, secretary of the Russian Security Council Sergei Shoigu announced that 1,000 North Korean military workers would be deployed to Kursk for demining, and another 5,000 for reconstruction.

 In October 2025, the General Staff of the Ukrainian Armed Forces reported that North Korean soldiers based in Kursk are conducting recon operations with drones to help Russian soldiers identify targets.

+In April 2026, on the first anniversary of the conclusion of the Kursk campaign, the North Korean government inaugurated a war memorial and museum commemorating its involvement in Ukraine, the Memorial Museum of Combat Feats at the Overseas Military Operations.
+At the opening ceremony, Kim Jong Un commended North Korean soldiers who "self-blasted" themselves with grenades to avoid being captured by Ukrainian forces.